(249) Grandmasters begin learning to philosophise... with the Blakemores

 It was co-authored by Sarah-Jayne Blakemore and Uta Frith.
 The Blakemore name jumped out at me and I was to discover this was the Professor´s daughter.
 It was about what we really know about how the brain learns, and the implications of this knowledge for educational policy and practice, covering studies on learning during the whole of development, including adulthood.

 Daniel explained that the book was not his but belonged to fellow contestant Grandmaster Mihai Suba.
-I had known Mihai for 20 years but could not recall ever before seeing him with a book.
+I had known Mihai for 20 years but could not recall ever before seeing him with a non chess book.